heystevegray/spin-mouse/README.md

 - `-r, --radius <number>`: The radius of the circle that the mouse will move in.
 The default value is `100`.
 - `-s, --speed <number>`: The speed of the mouse movement.
 The default value is `0.1`.
 - `-w, --wait <number>`: The wait time in seconds between each spin cycle.
 The default value is `0.5`.
+- `--help`: Show help information about how to use the program and its options.

 ### Terminating the Program